 - 0 percent APR

 When you consider which credit card rewards program makes the most sense to you, don’t forget to factor in the miles you will receive if you are approved for the card and make purchases.
 I have two credit cards that reward me for purchases with airline miles.
-Of course, I pay off the cards at the end of each month so I never pay interest.
+Of course, I pay off the cards at the end of each month.
+That way, I never pay interest.

 2. Be flexible on dates